COG-UK/phylo-reports/UK_full_report/all_report_results/regional_reports/report_PHEC.md

-The minimum number of introductions is 180 and the maximum is 2693
+The minimum number of introductions is 286 and the maximum is 2639

 Sequences which were replicates or too error-prone were removed from this analysis.

-313 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+316 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 26 that remain:
+Of the 3 that remain:
-16 are pending extinction, ie last seen three weeks ago.
-4 lineages have gone quiet, ie haven't been seen this week.
+2 lineages have gone quiet, ie haven't been seen this week.
-4 lineages have reactivated.
-2 lineages have been continuously circulating.
+1 lineage has been continuously circulating.